FRosner/pymltk/README.rst

 Installation
 ============

+The latest stable release of *pymltk* is available on pypi and can be installed as usual via

+    pip install pymltk

-Currently only the development version in this repository is available.
-In the future, a stable release on pypi is planned.
+In addition, the development version is available in this git repository.

 Documentation